alessandrovpa/virtuals-sniper/README.md

 # Virtuals Sniper

+⚠️ IMPORTANT NOTICE — NOT WORKING ANYMORE

+This project no longer works as-is.
+The Virtuals protocol has been updated and the contracts/flows this bot relied on have changed.
+The README below is retained for historical and reference purposes only.
+Do not run this code on mainnet without first auditing and updating it to match the current Virtuals protocol contracts and workflows.

 A small Web3 "sniper" for the Virtuals protocol (Base network).
 This project listens for new token launches through the Virtuals buy contract, attempts a quick buy, then monitors the position and can liquidate on configurable conditions.

 This repository contains a minimal TypeScript implementation that uses ethers.js to: